Cowork writes the doc. You send the link.

 What does this cost?

-One line.
+One URL.
 Cowork ships links.

 No new app to learn.
 No account ceremony.
 Just ask Cowork to publish, and send the URL.